ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

 <div class="tip" markdown="1">

-The remainder of this writeup assumes that you have thoughly read and understood the information in the [CS56 Parsing Tutorial]({{page.tutorial_repo}}).
+The remainder of this writeup assumes that you have thoroughly read and understood the information in the [CS56 Parsing Tutorial]({{page.tutorial_repo}}).

 *If you have not, it will not make any sense to you.*